Install¶

 THIS IS AN OPTIONAL STEP, required only if you plan to use cloud storage [Google Drive, for instance]

-If you do not plan to use cloud storage, leave the rclone -> remote:
+If you do not plan to use cloud storage, set the rclone -> enabled: false

 , and skip this step.

-If you already know how to set that up, do so with your usual methods.
+If you already know how to set up an rclone remote pointing at cloud storage, do so with your usual methods.
 If not, here are five options.

 Note that generally speaking these five options are mutually exclusive.